What is a Stock Dividend?

 Impact of a Stock Dividend on Market Capitalization

 Similar to a cash dividend, a stock dividend does not increase shareholder wealth or market capitalization.
-Although it increases the number of shares outstanding in a company, the price per share must decrease accordingly.
+Although it increases the number of shares outstanding for a company, the price per share must decrease accordingly.
 An understanding that the market capitalization of a company remains the same explains why share price must decrease if more shares are issued.
 The following diagram illustrates the concept:

 Example of a Stock Dividend